JonNData/JonNData.github.io/_posts/2020-03-06-Car-Predictor.md

 I made an [app](https://used-car-predictor.herokuapp.com/) that takes data scraped from craigslist and utilizes a random forest model to generate price predictions!

 [https://used-car-predictor.herokuapp.com/](https://used-car-predictor.herokuapp.com/)

+Things I cover:
+*  Model selection and evaluation metrics.
+* An important lesson in practical data science
+* Insights on the dataset scraped from Craigslist

+Plus the app is fun to play with!